 topic: Research and Clinical Ethics.
-Provides graduate psychology students with extended examination of current information and decision making strategies on professional and ethical issues associated with service delivery, research, and teaching.
+Provides graduate psychology students with extended examination of current inforrmation and decision making strategies on professional and ethical issues associated with service delivery, research, and teaching.

-PSYC 592 Individual Research/Project 1 to 3 Credit Hours
+PSYC 592 Individual Research 1 to 3 Credit Hours

 No more than 6 hours may be counted for concentration.
-Arrangements will be made for adequately prepared students to undertake individual research under the direction faculty.
-Students taking a project will work with the faculty member to develop their research idea.
+Arrangements will be made for adequately prepared students to undertake individual research under the direction of a member of the staff.
+The students, in electing, should indicate the staff member with whom the work has been arranged.
+Additional reading assignments or projects will distinguish this course from its undergraduate verion PSYC 492.
 Students cannot receive credit for both PSYC 492 and PSYC 592.
 (YR).